 Can Greyhounds Climb Stairs?

-Despite their fear of stairs, Greyhounds can learn to climb with proper training and patience.
-Greyhounds are highly intelligent and trainable, and with the right training techniques, they can learn to climb stairs safely and confidently.
+Greyhounds can learn to climb stairs with proper training and patience, despite their fears.
+Greyhounds are highly intelligent and trainable, and with the right training techniques, they can learn to climb safely and confidently.

 How to Train Your Greyhound to Use the Stairs?